dentarg/auth0-blog/_posts/2017-11-24-run-a-loopback-app-on-google-app-engine.markdown

 };
 ```
 This file wil execute when we boot our server.
-It will programatically seed our mLab database with the data provided.
+It will programatically seed our Cloud Firestore database with the data provided.

 ### Secure the Spotify API